Wellington is renowned for its arts, heritage, culture and native beauty.

 If you like to fish or gather shellfish in the sea, you need to know that there are strict limits about the number you can take.
 The limits vary from region to region.
 To find out what the limit is, you can check the Ministry for Primary Industries (MPI) website.
 There are two areas that cover the Wellington region, depending on where you want to fish.

 In the five years between 2009-2013, an average of 108 people died from drowning in New Zealand waters each year.
 You can help keep you and your family safe by following the advice offered by Water Safety New Zealand and by swimming at patrolled beaches.

-New Zealand has various laws about looking after and controlling dogs and other animals.
+New Zealand has various laws about looking after and controlling dogs, cats, and other animals.
 Each council has their own bylaws so check out your local council website for details.

 Wellington features a large number of tracks through beautiful scenery, as well as a strong road cycling community.
 Check out these websites for more information about cycling in Wellington.